 The 70R is par for the course where flat panel TV design is concerned – offering a very handsome and sleek profile, which I found to be quite appealing.
 When viewed straight on, the panel appears almost bezel-less due to the extremely thin frame bezel which measures approximately 1/8”.
-There is also a thin black border that is part of and encompasses the inside edges of the TV’s screen which adds to the overall attractiveness of the display.
+There is also a thin black border that is part of and encompasses the inside edges of the TV’s screen, which adds to the overall attractiveness of the display.

-The TV’s semi-gloss screen is illuminated with full-array LED backlighting with local dimming, and when implemented well, usually gives superior contrast and black levels when compared to edge-lit LED designs.
+The TV’s semi-gloss screen is illuminated with full-array LED backlighting with local dimming, and when implemented well, it usually gives superior contrast and black levels when compared to edge-lit LED designs.

-The 70R is a well built TV with solid construction and doesn’t feel or look cheap.
+The 70R is a well-built TV with solid construction and doesn’t feel or look cheap.
 The feet that support the TV are well designed and give the display panel very good support.

 This model does not use a One Connect box as do the two upper models in Samsung’s QLED lineup.
 All connections to this display are done via the rear panel.

-Remote control – The supplied OneRemote with built-in microphone for voice control is basically the same as the previous year model but now adds direct access buttons for Netflix, Amazon Prime and Hulu; even with these additions, the remotes” button count” remains sparse, which is great for functionality.
+Remote control – The supplied OneRemote with a built-in microphone for voice control is basically the same as the previous year model but now adds direct access buttons for Netflix, Amazon Prime, and Hulu; even with these additions, the remotes” button count” remains sparse, which is great for functionality.
 The remote is very compact and easy to use once you get accustomed to how the buttons actually work.
 The remote does not require direct line-of-sight for most TV functions.
 The remote is not backlit.

 - HDR (High Dynamic Range): This Samsung QLED TV features the ability to provide a premium High Dynamic Range (HDR) experience, with a higher level of contrast between light and dark images that are more realistic.
 This increased contrast reveals the subtle nuances of the image, from detailed blacks and shadows to the brightest whites and colors, plus greater image depth.
-The TV supports HDR10, HDR10+ and HLG.
+The TV supports HDR10, HDR10+, and HLG.

 - As mentioned above – Direct Full Array 4X backlight with local dimming features zones of precision-controlled LEDs for excellent contrast and black levels